bluecolab/BlueColab_MobileDataViz/README.md

     - Information about local wildlife and its dependence on water quality.
 </p>
 <p>
     - AI-powered plant identification to aid in learning about plant life.
+(Depreciated)
 </p>
 <p>
    -  Access to Blue CoLab blogs.